bbauska/Coursera-Bootstrap/README.md

 Meaning that for medium to extra-large screens, this particular element is going to occupy 2 columns of the space.

 And then note the other one.
 It says, col-form-label.
 The col-form-label essentially specifies that this label should be positioned to be aligned with the other element that forms part of this form group.

 In this case, the input box.

-And so this also means that the label be lined up in the middle, horizontally with the input box.
+This also means that the label be lined up in the middle, horizontally with the input box.
-So that is the reason why we use the col-form-label class.
+That is why we use the col-form-label class.
 If you don\'t apply this, then your label will be aligned to the top of your input box.
 Which your form will not look that great on medium to extra-large screen sizes.

 Now, on the left side, of course, because this browser window is squashed, so it is showing the view in a small or extra small screen size here.
-So that\'s why you see the label stacking up on top of the input box here.
-So this is the label that specify.
+That\'s why you see the label stacking up on top of the input box here.
+This is the label that specify.

 If you have a label that you want to assign to an element, that is how you\'re going to assign the label.
 Down below here, you see a div class col-md-10.
 This occupies the remaining 10 of the 12 columns.
 Two columns that are occupied by the label.
 And the remaining ten columns occupied by this, but is enclosed inside the div.